ThinkRedstone/Campaign/setting/Kinlodar.rst

 ~~~~~~~~~~~~

 The Low Tier is the lowest and the biggest terrace, divided into three quarters.
 It is also home to the main market,
-the Iron Market, named so for the larget volume of metals it offers.
+the **Iron Market**, named so for the larget volume of metals traded therein.

 Bookie Lookie
 ~~~~~~~~~~~~~